jyotibabasahebyadav-eaton/zephyr/samples/bluetooth/eddystone/README.rst

 Building and Running
 ********************
-This sample can be found under :file:`samples/bluetooth/eddystone` in the Zephyr tree.
+This sample can be found under :zephyr_file:`samples/bluetooth/eddystone` in the Zephyr tree.

-See :ref:`bluetooth setup section <bluetooth_setup>` for details.
+See :ref:`bluetooth samples section <bluetooth-samples>` for details.

 .. _Eddystone Configuration Service: https://github.com/google/eddystone/tree/master/configuration-service